Flying High Expressive Arts CIC - Safeguarding Policy

 - making sure all staff are carefully selected and fully qualified

-- ensuring teaching staff are regularly trained in first aid, and all accidents recorded in the school’s accident book as soon as practically possible.
+- ensuring a First Aider is on site during sessions, and all accidents recorded in the company's accident book as soon as practically possible.

 - all teachers and anyone else that may come into contact with children and young people will undergo or hold an DBS certificate.

-- providing effective management for staff and volunteers through supervision, support, training and quality assurance measures
+- providing effective management for staff and volunteers through support, training and quality assurance measures

 - recording and storing information professionally and securely